roualdes/bridgestan/paper/paper.md

 ---
-title: 'BridgeStan: Efficient in-memory access to the methods of a Stan model'
+title: '`BridgeStan`: Efficient in-memory access to the methods of a Stan model'
 tags:
   - Stan
   - Python